-Then there are a couple of scenes that are disturbing to sit through.
-One of those scenes is when Oh Dae-su eats the living octopus.
-Four actual live octopods were eaten for the scene, which gained a lot of controversy when the film was released, however, eating live octopus in Korea is common.
+A couple of scenes are disturbing to sit through.
+One of those scenes is when Oh Dae-su eats a living octopus.
+Four actual live octopods were eaten for the scene, which gained a lot of controversy when the film was released, despite the fact eating live octopus in Korea is common.
 The other hard to watch scene is where we see very realistic teeth-pulling using the back of a hammer.

 Director Park Chan-wook is very poetic throughout his film.
 The main character often refers to the world as the bigger prison.
 At the beginning we are presented with the quote, “Be it a grain of sand or a rock, in water they sink the same”, which reflects that Oh Dae-su does not know whether he did something small or big to Lee Woo-jin in order to get imprisoned.
 One that is repeated several times in the film is, “Laugh, and the world laughs with you; weep, and you will weep alone.”
 A quote that is true about finding answers, “You can’t find the right answer if you ask the wrong questions.”

 Every once in a while there is a film you come across that blows your mind, Oldboy is one of them for me.
 It is not hard to praise it for it’s technical achievements, the intelligent script, the acting and the amazing plot twists.
 The film never feels too long as the story always seems to be advancing even towards the end.
 There is a reason why it won Grand Prize of the Jury at Cannes Film Festival in 2004, it is filmmaking at it’s finest.